8 Surprising Reasons Truck Accidents Occur

 - Debris on the Highway – Debris on the highway may force a semi-truck driver to quickly maneuver and attempt to avoid the object.
 This can lead to a jackknife situation, or the driver accidentally striking a vehicle in the other lane.

 - Passenger Vehicle Errors – It is not always the driver of the commercial vehicle who is at fault.
 Sometimes, car drivers can grow impatient when they feel that a large truck is too slow.
 They often speed up in an attempt to pass the semi-truck.
-However, if they pull out in front of the truck and brake suddenly, they could be the cause of an accident.
+However, if they pull out in front of the truck and break suddenly, they could be the cause of an accident.
 Also, if they assume that the driver will see them when they pull out in front of the truck – they may be wrong – and end up in the hospital.

 Holding Drivers and Companies Responsible